biotaphy/biotaphy.github.io/index.md

 extended the platform's workflows to include the assembly of multispecies data sets for macroecological analyses of biological diversity.
 We also extended the platform's analysis capabilities to include evolutionary evidence by integrating phylogenetic data and methods.
-And we scaled Biotaphy's capacity for biogeographic analyses based on species occurence data by interfacing to XSEDE high-performance computing resources.
+And we scaled Biotaphy's capacity for biogeographic analyses based on species occurrence data by interfacing to XSEDE high-performance computing resources.
 The BiotaPhy Platform now has the algorithmic and computational capacity to process occurrence data modeling and analysis runs for tens of thousands of species on continental- and global-scale spatial extents.
 The BiotaPhy codebase consists of 65,000 lines of Python, plus 120,000 lines of other web code, templates, and configuration information.
 BiotaPhy software is open source, GPL3 licensed, and accessible from GitHub.